nicholaswilde/recipes/docs/desserts/cake/orange-cake.md

 ### Step 5

 With the mixer running on low speed, slowly add the canola oil and then the unsalted butter, being sure to combine thoroughly.

 ### Step 6

 Add a third of the flour mixture and then 1/2 of the orange juice to the batter, mixing slowly.
-Alternate until all dry and wet ingredients are incporated, ending with the dry.
+Alternate until all dry and wet ingredients are incorporated, ending with the dry.
 Take care not to overmix and do the final mix by hand with a spatula.

 !!! note